soukoku/ntwain/README.md

 * DataTransferred - fired after the transfer has occurred.
 The data available depends on what you've specified using the TWAIN API before starting the transfer.

+NOTE: do not try to close the source/session in the handler of these 2 events or something unpredictable will happen.
+Either let the scan run its course or cancel the scan using the flag in the TransferReady event arg.

-Once you've setup and opened the session, you can get available sources, pick one to use, and call Open() to start using it.
+Once you've setup and opened the session, you can get available sources, pick one to use, and call Open() to start using it as the example below.

 ```